goldmermaid/ECMLPKDD2020/README.md

 1. Pick a notebook instance name in the first text box.
 1. For notebook instance type, select `ml.c5.2xlarge`.
 1. Under Additional Configuration, Set volume size to be "50 GB".
-1. Under Git repositories, select Clone a Public Git....
+1. Under Git repositories, select `Clone a Public Git`....
 Then, enter: https://github.com/goldmermaid/KDD-2020 in the text box.
 1. Click on `Open Jupyter` when the status turns Green "In Service".
 1. Open `bert_pytorch_finetuning.ipynb` in the directory `KDD-2020/bert_finetuning_kdd` .